cllckn/information-and-communication-technologies/module7/README.md

 There are several services on the Internet, and the **Web (World Wide Web)** is one of the most widely used.

-The Web consists of various resources—such as websites, web pages, files, data services, and functions—that can be accessed through applications like web browsers or web services.
+The Web consists of various resources—such as websites, web pages, files, data services, and functions—that can be accessed through client applications like web browsers or web services.

 **What is a URL?**